 - 12-ounce package whole wheat or gluten-free pasta, cooked

-- 1 cucumber, chopped
+- 1 medium cucumber chopped

-- 1 pint grape or cherry tomatoes, sliced in half
+- 1 pint grape or cherry tomatoes sliced in half

-- 1 cup kalamata olives, sliced in half
+- 1 cup kalamata olives

-- ½ red onion, thinly sliced (about ½ a cup)
+- ½ red onion thinly sliced (about ½ a cup)

 - 1 cup Tofu Feta or store-bought non-dairy feta

 - ½ cup Tahini Dressing or store-bought tahini-based dressing

-In a small bowl, whisk together the red wine vinegar, olive oil, garlic, oregano, sea salt, and pepper.
+- In a small bowl, whisk together the red wine vinegar, olive oil, garlic, oregano, sea salt, and pepper.

-In a large bowl, toss together the pasta, chickpeas, artichoke hearts, cucumber, tomatoes, olives, and tofu feta.
+- In a large bowl, toss together the pasta, chickpeas, artichoke hearts, cucumber, tomatoes, olives, and tofu feta.
 Gently fold in the red wine dressing.
 Drizzle with the Tahini Dressing and serve.